JOMC/JOMC-Tools/src/main/assembly/README.txt

   ${pom.description}

-  See the output of the 'jomc' application.
+      See the output of 'java -jar ${project.build.finalName}.jar' for further information.
+The 'ext' directory contains Java archives needed to run the application with JDK 1.5.

+      java -Djava.ext.dirs=ext -jar ${project.build.finalName}.jar